handsomecode/InteractiveSideMenu/README.md

 - If you **like Interactive Side Menu**, please, give it a star.
 - If you **use Interactive Side Menu in your application published to AppStore**, [send us a link](https://github.com/handsomecode/InteractiveSideMenu/issues/new) and we'll create the list with applications used our library.

+You can find more details into [Contributing](./CONTRIBUTING.md) file.

 # Installation

 ## CocoaPods